-- (a) Holds an opponent

-- (b) Handles the ball (except by the Goalkeeper within his Penalty Arch)

-- (c) Plays in a dangerous manner

-- (d) Slide Tackles (except by the goalkeeper within his penalty arch),

-- (e) High Kick

-- (f) Playing the ball while on the Ground

-- (g) Impedes the progress of an opponent ("Obstruction")

-- (h) Prevents the Goalkeeper from releasing the ball from his hands (NOTE: a player must be outside of the Goalkeeper's arch when the Goalkeeper has possession of the ball in his/her hands, and must be 5 Yards away so as to not impede the Goalkeeper)

-- (i) When a player commits the following in a manner that the Referee considers to be careless, serious, reckless, or involving excessive force:
+- (a) Holds an opponent - (b) Handles the ball (except by the Goalkeeper within his Penalty Arch) - (c) Plays in a dangerous manner - (d) Slide Tackles (except by the goalkeeper within his penalty arch), - (e) High Kick - (f) Playing the ball while any other body part is on the ground. - (g) Impedes the progress of an opponent ("Obstruction") - (h) Prevents the Goalkeeper from releasing the ball from his hands (NOTE: a player must be outside of the Goalkeeper's arch when the Goalkeeper has possession of the ball in his/her hands, and must be 5 Yards away so as to not impede the Goalkeeper) - (i) When a player commits the following in a manner that the Referee considers to be careless, serious, reckless, or involving excessive force: - a.

-- a.
 Kicks an opponent

-- b.
-Trips an opponent

-- c.
-Jumps at an opponent

-- d.
-Charges an opponent